microprediction/microprediction/README.md

 Client library for www.microprediction.org

-Tap into the collective intelligence of community contributed time series algorithms:
+Tap into the collective intelligence of community contributed time series algorithms

+You publish live data repeatedly, and it gets predicted.
+Simple, eh?

     pip install microprediction